egezararsiz/OS-Shell/README.md

 ## Introduction

-This repository contains the code for a simulated OS developed.
+This repository contains the code for a simulated OS.
 The simulated OS supports various Shell commands, process management, scheduling techniques, and implements demand paging with demand loading and LRU page replacement.

 ## Functionalities